Gel-Infused Memory Foam

 Memory foam was first invented all the way back in the ’60s by Charles A. Yost who was contracted by NASA to improve crash protection for airline passengers.

 Years later, in 2006, gel memory foam was developed by Peterson Chemical Technology.

 All these amazing breakthroughs in better technology for a more restful sleep came about because of one man being contracted by NASA.

 5. They’re Adding Things Like Aloe Vera and Charcoal to Memory Foam

-An Aloe Vera Gel-Infused Memory Foam Mattress is meant to rejuvenate your skin while you sleep and also adds anti-bacterial and anti-fungal properties.
+Aloe Vera Gel-Infused Memory Foam Mattress (click to view on Amazon) rejuvenates your skin while you sleep and also adds anti-bacterial and anti-fungal properties.

-A Green Tea Extract Gel-Infused Memory Foam Mattress has anti-bacterial and odor absorbing properties as well as aromatherapy to help people get a better night’s rest.
+A Green Tea Extract Gel-Infused Memory Foam Mattress (click to view on Amazon) has anti-bacterial and odor absorbing properties and aromatherapy to help people get a better night’s rest.

-A Charcoal Gel-Infused Memory Foam Mattress has odor-eliminating properties to keep your mattress stay fresh longer.
+A Charcoal Gel-Infused Memory Foam Mattress (click to view on Amazon) has odor-eliminating properties to keep your mattress stay fresh longer.

-Have any questions about gel-infused memory foam?
+Have questions about gel-infused memory foam?
 Leave a comment below.